wizcamp/wizcamp-realms-demo/session-guides/SESSION-03-instruction.md

   - **No prop drilling** - Skip intermediate components
   - **Global access** - Any component can access shared data
   - **Clean code** - Less prop passing, more focused components
+- **Context Metaphor:** "Think of Context as your game's command center — any component can radio in for information"
 - **Today's Context:** GameProvider provides screen state to entire app
 - **Student Preview:** "Your useGame hook accesses this shared state from anywhere"